 It is also essential to note, that US expats who are considered UK tax residents must also file taxes in the UK by October 31st if they are filing through traditional means or by January 31st if they are filing online.
 Additionally, a US expat in the UK may not file jointly with his or her spouse.
 Rather, because individuals are permitted to claim personal allowances they must file separately.

 Finally, all US taxpayers holding foreign accounts where the aggregate amounts in those accounts totals $10,000 or more at any time in the year have an FBAR filing requirement.
-FBARs must be received by the IRS by June 30th and there is no option for an extension.
+FBARs must be received by the IRS by April 15th or extended until October 15th.
 A non-willful failure to file can result in penalties of up to $10,000 for each non-willful violation.
 If the violation is willful, penalties can escalate significantly.